arjunv754/best-repo-ever/README.md

 # best-repo-ever
-this is the best reopsitory for chance.
+this is the best reopsitory for chance. same line change.